 Step 5: Throw the Fetch Toy Farther

 This part is optional.
-If you would like to add a marker word like “fetch,” now is the time to do so (when your dog is successfully fetching their toy).
+If you would like to add a verbal cue like “fetch,” now is the time to do so (when your dog is successfully fetching their toy).

 This video by the late Sophia Yin is great at illustrating how to teach your dog fetch through incremental phases and rewards.